open-brighton/.github/profile/README.md

 # 🌱 OpenBrighton

-**Open source technology for a better Brighton, NY.**
+**Open source software for a better Brighton, NY.**

-Building digital tools that make life easier, more accessible, inclusive, and more connected — powered by volunteers, neighbors, and local engineers.
+We aim to build digital tools that make life easier, more accessible, inclusive, and more connected — powered by volunteers, neighbors, and local engineers.

 ---

 ## 🎯 Mission

-OpenBrighton is a community-led, open source initiative to improve access to public services and civic information in Brighton, NY.
-From notifications about yard debris pickup to AI-powered guides for permits, we’re exploring how modern, ethical technology can serve residents of all ages and backgrounds.
+OpenBrighton is a community-led, open source initiative to improve access to public services, civic information, and efficiency in Brighton, NY.
+We’re exploring how modern, ethical technology can serve residents of all ages and backgrounds.

 This project is **not affiliated with or sponsored by the Town of Brighton**.
-We are an independent group of residents, volunteers, and technologists working in the public interest.
+We are an independent group of residents, neighbors, and technologists working to better our community.

----

-## 🚀 Our First Project: Yard Debris Notifications

-No more wondering if you missed pickup day.

-We’re creating a simple tool that will let you sign up to get alerts — via email or SMS — when yard debris pickup is scheduled for your address or neighborhood.

-- Friendly reminders, right on time
-- Privacy-first: no tracking or logins required
-- Open source, free to use, and built with love

-👉 _Try it soon at [openbrighton.org](https://openbrighton.org)_
-👉 _Got an idea?
-Submit it at [openbrighton.org/ideas](https://openbrighton.org/ideas)_

 ---